step-by-step-tutorial/springboot-tutorial/listener/README.md

 ## Publisher

-Publisher is used to publish/dispatch events and spring has a class named `ApplicationEventPublisher` to do that.
+Publisher is used to publish/dispatch events and, spring has a class named `ApplicationEventPublisher` to do that.

 ```java